 A free standing track lift has posts that stand on the floor and support the overhead track.
-It is used to transfer client from one place to another, e.g., from the bed to wheelchair.
+It is used to transfer the tenant from oneplace to another, e.g. from the bed to wheelchair.

 Confirm lift manual is available and you are familiar with features of the lift including the emergency lowering procedure.